PM Update: Not as chilly tonight, then another warm one Wednesday

 View the current weather at The Washington Post.

 Tomorrow (Wednesday): More springtime warmth is on tap.
 We’ll probably see clouds increase with time, but more sun than not during the day.
 Highs are in the low 70s.
-Winds are from the south around five to 10 mph.
-Odd of rain rise into the evening and night.
+Winds are from the south around 5 to 10 mph.
+Odds of rain rise into the evening and night.

 See Matt Rogers’s forecast through the weekend.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.